valentincanonical/diy-microcloud/step-05-micro-cloud-native.md

 root@worker1:~$ microk8s enable portainer
 ```

-Last step before accessing your Portainer dashboard: route the traffic from your machine to inside your micro cloud cluster.
+There's one last step before accessing your Portainer dashboard: route the traffic from your machine to inside your micro cloud cluster.

 You can either:
-- A/ configure a route on your machine `ip route add <lxd-cluster-subnet> via <node1-ip>`
+- A/ configure a route on your machine `ip route add <lxd-cluster-subnet> via <node1-ip>`.
-- B/ configure a reverse proxy on your micro cloud
+- B/ configure a reverse proxy on your micro cloud.

-We'll go with the reverse proxy option as it doesn't depend on your host configuration:
+We'll go with the reverse proxy option, as it doesn't depend on your host configuration:

 ```sh
 ubuntu@node1:~$ sudo apt update && sudo apt install -y nginx